soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 - All content must be uploaded under an artist account which you control and represent.
 - SoundBloom will automatically flag all artists above an undisclosed popularity threshold and will need you to verify your affiliation.
 - Content might accidentally end up under another artist’s page when uploaded if they have the same name.
-Contact your account rep to fix this problem.
+Contact your account manager to fix this problem.
-- Required credit information, such as composer and lyricist, must be legal names.
+- Required credit information, such as composer and lyricist, **must** be legal names.
 These names are sent to royalty collection agencies.

 ---

 ## Artificial Streams

-- The client is responsible for all penalties incurred from artificial streaming on their content, such as the Spotify and Apple $10 artificial streaming fee.
+- You are responsible for all penalties incurred from artificial streaming on your content.
 - Any artificially streamed content will be removed from all platforms.
 - To prevent artificial streaming, do not pay for any service that promises you streams, playlist adds, or any illegitimate form of boosting.